varnish/Varnish-Book/varnish_book.rst

 ..
 At the moment is a section to exclude it from compiling in the Makefile

-- Most of the material in this book applies to both: Varnish Cache and Varnish Plus.
+- Most of the material in this book applies to both: Varnish Cache and Varnish Cache Plus.
   Parts that apply only to Varnish Cache Plus are clearly stated.
+- Varnish caching mechanisms are different than in other caching technologies.
+  Open your mind and try to think different when using Varnish.
 - The instructor guides you through the book.
 - Use the *manual pages* and help options.
 - See Section `Appendix E: Varnish Three Letter Acronyms`_ for a list of acronyms.